 "I was working a few night jobs at a Japanese restaurant when I was freelancing as an illustrator in Melbourne to keep the language going," he says.

-Hogan says he was lured to Japan by the work of contemporary Japanese artists like Takashi Murakami and Aida Makoto.
+Hogan says he was lured to Japan by the work of contemporary Japanese artists such as Takashi Murakami and Aida Makoto.

 "The thing I really found inspiring was the different approach -- to all kinds of aspect of life, of course, but especially in relation to drawing that I didn't understood until I came here," he says.